zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

 - imperative\src\rest\src\session\Session.ts

-  - createFromUrl - This function is only called from ImportHandler.buildSession when to enable importing a config from a URL.
+  - createFromUrl - This function is only called from ImportHandler.buildSession to enable importing a config from a URL.
 As with ImportHandler.buildSession, the use of AUTH_TYPE_BASIC when user & password exist is appropriate and should not need to change.
     - **Modify createFromUrl ? <span style="color:green">No</span>**

 - imperative\src\rest\src\session\doc\IOptionsForAddConnProps.ts